 The middle section (from bar 58) is slightly unexpected since not only is there an immediate quickening of the tempo but the rhythm changes from three to four beats in the bar.
 This is a representation of those multitudes of generations for whom the Lord′s word has been both good and reliable.
 Long melismas stress both the enormity of past times and generations as well as the experience of receiving and understanding His word.

-It is with contemporary times and the people who live now that this cantata is principally concerned with, not those of past generations.
-Nevertheless, one suspects that in contriving the odd structure of this aria, Bach sought to underline the notion that contemporary Christians are blessed with the knowledge and certainty of faith that has been passed down from Biblical to present times.
+It is about contemporary times and, for the composer, the people who live now that this cantata is principally concerned with, not with past generations.
+Nevertheless, one suspects that in contriving the odd structure of this aria, Bach sought to underline the notion that contemporary Christians are fortunate to be blessed with a knowledge and certainty of faith that has been passed down from Biblical to present times.

 The bass tells us of the prophesied seed that arrived like the sun′s very radiance and it ends with the pastors′ admonition (hence the bass voice)—-consider, Christians, all that God has done for you and offer up to Him your hymns of praise.
 This last decree is set to the first line of the chorale which will conclude the cantata, the continuo latterly accentuating these obligations with an interjection of marching quavers.